• New Ebooks

 Premiered at the Annual Conference on Distance Teaching and Learning, August 7-9.
 Beginning with several Distance Learning titles, we've launched our Ebooks.

-We have 2 new exciting titles.
-Check them out below.
+We have another exciting recent release.
+Check it out below.

 Check Out Our Diversity Titles

 Browse our listing of books about diversity issues and teaching.
 See our diversity titles.